Carl Ferdinand Pfeifer

 Carl Ferdinand Pfeifer (December 18, 1915 – May 12, 2001) was an officer in the United States Navy and naval aide to Presidents Harry S. Truman and Dwight D. Eisenhower.

 A native of Springfield, Ohio, he would marry twice.
-His first marriage, to Dorothy Dowling, ended in divorce.
-He was married to Mary Louis Whitmore for the rest of his life.
+His first marriage to Dorothy Shreve Dowling on November 2, 1957 ended in divorce in 1960.
+He then married Mary Louise Whitmire on October 4, 1986 to whom he remained married for the rest of his life.
 He is buried at Arlington National Cemetery.

 Career

 Pfeifer graduated from the United States Naval Academy in 1939.
 He would serve aboard the USS Cummings (DD-365) in Pearl Harbor, where he survived the sneak attack by the Japanese.
 Later during World War II, he commanded the USS Cassin Young (DD-793).
 Following the war, he served as a naval aide in the Truman and Eisenhower administrations.
 Later he served in the Korean War and Vietnam War and as Inspector General of the Military Sea Transportation Service.

 During his career, he was awarded the Silver Star and twice awarded the Legion of Merit, one of the Legions of Merit coming with a valor device.

 His award citation for the Silver Star reads:

 The President of the United States of America takes pleasure in presenting the Silver Star to Lieutenant Carl Ferdinand Pfeifer (NSN: 0-82626), United States Navy, for conspicuous gallantry and intrepidity as Engineer Officer of the U.S.S.
 O'BANNON (DD-450), during engagements with the enemy in the Guadalcanal-Tulagi Area on 12 & 13 November 1942.
 During this period the ship was subjected to a heavy enemy torpedo plane attack and engaged at close quarters by a superior enemy force of surface ships.
 By his ability and fearless leadership he maintained control of the engineering plant at all times under conditions of extreme operations and moments of stress.
 By clear, quick action and calmness when his ship experienced a heavy underwater shock resulting in loss of light and power and much confusion breakage and damage he was instrumental in quickly regaining control of his plant allowing the ship to continue its mission with no decrease of effectiveness.
 By his actions and attitude he was an inspiration to all on board.
 His conduct throughout was in keeping with the highest traditions of the United States Naval Service.

 His award citation for his first Legion of Merit reads: